ConfederacyOfGaia/Gaia/players-guide.md

 ### Merchant

-Salesperson, import/export, shop owner/child of same, and so on.
+Salesperson, import/export, shop owner/child of same, money-lender, and so on.

 ***Skill Proficiencies.*** Choose two of Deception, Insight, or Persuasion.